 The Institute’s purposes are:

 - To generate theory about a unified view of the humanities and science.
 This would help to create and integrate a new paradigm.

-- To probe the interrelationships of the humanities and science in Hispanic (Spanish American, Peninsular, and U.S. Latin@), as well as Luso-Brazilian literatures and cultures.
+- To probe the interrelationships of the humanities and science in Hispanic (Spanish American, Peninsular, and U.S. Latino/a/ix), as well as Luso-Brazilian literatures and cultures.
 Such a transdisciplinary focus provides a limitless resource which has not been fully plumbed to date.

 Faith — religion, spirituality — is a component of the humanities.
 Thus, another possible focus for theory, conference papers, etc., is to compare faith and science, since the Ometeca Institute hopes to foster interaction between the humanities and sciences.
 However, the Ometeca Institute is non-sectarian and ecumenical in a broad sense: it does not espouse any particular view.